Resource Land Acquisition Plan

 Office of Planning

-Hawai’i Ocean Resources Management Plan (ORMP), Coastal Zone Management Program: It represents a significant change in the way we approach natural and cultural resources management in response to public concerns that the existing functional management system is not working effectively.
+Hawai’i Ocean Resources Management Plan (Coastal Zone Management Program): Represents a significant change in the way we approach natural and cultural resources management in response to public concerns that the existing functional management system is not working effectively.

-Global Climate Change Initiatives, Coastal Zone Management Program: This draft document includes a list of agencies and organizations in Hawai’i that are involved in researching and / or responding to the impacts of climate change.
+Global Climate Change Initiatives (Coastal Zone Management Program): This draft document includes a list of agencies and organizations in Hawai’i that are involved in research and responses directed at the impacts of climate change.

-Hawai’i 2050 Sustainability Plan, Office of the Auditor: Through Act 8, SLH 2005, the Legislature created the Hawai’i 2050 Sustainability Task Force to review the existing State Plan and address the planning needs of Hawai’i with a view to year 2050.
+Hawai’i 2050 Sustainability Plan: Through Act 8, SLH 2005, the Legislature created the Hawai’i 2050 Sustainability Task Force to review the existing State Plan and address the planning needs of Hawai’i with a view to year 2050.
 According to the Hawai’i 2050 Sustainability Task Force Report, “the Hawai‘i State Plan, the State’s Quality Growth Policy, and the State Functional Plans have now been generally recognized as no longer meeting the 21st century needs of State, county, and private agencies facing multiple issues of sustainability.”
-The aim of this plan is to aid in the future long-term development of the state in a sustainable direction.
+This plan aims to steer the future long-term development of the state in a sustainable direction.

 The University of Hawai’i

-Climate Change Impacts in Hawai’i, University of Hawai’i at Manoa Sea Grant College Program: A summary of current scientific knowledge about climate change and its impacts to Hawai’i’s ecosystems and communities, including marine, coastal, terrestrial, and freshwater ecosystems, built systems, and human health.
+Climate Change Impacts in Hawai’i (University of Hawai’i Sea Grant College Program): A summary of current scientific knowledge about climate change and its impacts to Hawai’i’s ecosystems and communities, including marine, coastal, terrestrial, and freshwater ecosystems, built systems, and human health.

-Soils of Hawai’i, University of Hawai’i CTAHR: Report with descriptions of the soil orders found in the Hawaiian Islands with maps of the soil order locations on each island.
+Soils of Hawai’i (University of Hawai’i College of Tropical Agriculture & Human Resources): Report with descriptions of the soil orders found in the Hawaiian Islands and maps of the soil order locations on each island.

-Forage Environment / Vegetative Zones of Hawai’i, University of Hawai’i CTAHR: Maps based on a 1942 description of the various plant zones on the major Hawaiian Islands; these maps are deemed relevant as a basic indicator of foraging zones.
+Forage Environment / Vegetative Zones of Hawai’i (University of Hawai’i College of Tropical Agriculture & Human Resources): Maps that area based on a 1942 description of the various plant zones on the major Hawaiian Islands are deemed relevant as a basic indicator of foraging zones.

 National Climate Assessment: Hawai’i and the U.S. Affiliated Pacific Islands: Summary document detailing the impacts of climate change in Hawai’i and other U.S. affiliated Pacific Islands.

-A Framework for Climate Change Adaptation in Hawaii: A collaborative report by the Ocean Resources Management Plan Working Group with assistance from the University of Hawaii’s Center for Island Climate Change Adaptation and Policy.
-It focuses on strategies for adaptation.
+A Framework for Climate Change Adaptation in Hawa’ii: A collaborative report that focuses on strategies for adaptation, developed by the Ocean Resources Management Plan Working Group with assistance from the University of Hawaii’s Center for Island Climate Change Adaptation and Policy.

-Strategic Plan for Wetland Conservation in Hawai’i, Pacific Coast Joint Venture (PCJV): A plan for waterbirds and wetlands, designed to protect, restore, increase, and enhance all types of wetlands, riparian habitats, and associated uplands throughout the Pacific Coast region to benefit birds, fish, and other wildlife.
+Strategic Plan for Wetland Conservation in Hawai’i (Pacific Coast Joint Venture): A plan for conserving waterbirds and wetlands, designed to protect, restore, increase, and enhance all types of wetlands, riparian habitats, and associated uplands throughout the Pacific Coast region to benefit birds, fish, and other wildlife.
 Protection through acquisition is one of the six major strategies to accomplish this goal.

-Hawaiian High Islands Ecoregion Plan, The Nature Conservancy (TNC): Web-based biodiversity conservation planning document by the Nature Conservancy of Hawai‘i and other partner organizations.
+Hawaiian High Islands Ecoregion Plan (The Nature Conservancy and partner organizations): Web-based biodiversity conservation planning document.

-Trust for Public Land: TPL is a nation-wide organization with a regional office in Hawai’i and has five Conservation Initiatives which work to create parks and other places where people can access nature.
-This site has an interactive map showing the locations of TPL projects and land acquisitions across the state,
+The Trust for Public Land (“TPL”): A nation-wide organization with a regional office in Hawai’i and has five Conservation Initiatives which work to create parks and other places where people can access nature.
+This site has an interactive map showing the locations of TPL projects and land acquisitions across the state

-Digital Coast, Office for Coastal Management, NOAA: Datasets, tools and training for application to coastal issues.
-This information is useful for coastal managers, planners, decision-makers and technical users and includes current and historical data.
+Digital Coast (U.S. Department of Commerce, National Oceanic and Atmospheric Administration, Office for Coastal Management): Datasets, tools, and training for application to coastal issues.
+Includes current and historical data.

-National Assessment of Shoreline Change: Historical Shoreline Change in the Hawaiian Islands, USGS: This report summarizes historical shoreline changes on Kauai, Oahu and Maui because of the potential impacts on natural resources, the economy and society.
-Geographic Information System (GIS) data used in the analyses is also available for download.
+National Assessment of Shoreline Change: Historical Shoreline Change in the Hawaiian Islands (U.S. Geological Survey): Summarizes historical shoreline changes on Kaua’i, O’ahu and Maui because of the potential impacts on natural resources, the economy, and society.
+Geospatial data used in the analyses is also available for download.

-Islands on the Edge: Housing Development and Other Threats to America’s Pacific and Caribbean Island Forests, USDA: The report provides an overview of expected housing density changes and impacts to private forests, including the vulnerability of island forests to development, invasive species and wildfires.
+Islands on the Edge: Housing Development and Other Threats to America’s Pacific and Caribbean Island Forests (U.S. Department of Agriculture): Provides an overview of expected housing density changes and impacts to private forests, including the vulnerability of island forests to development, invasive species, and wildfires.